stacks-network/docs/docs/stacks-academy/btc-connection.md

 Bitcoin is a token.
 It is a cryptocurrency that is used to incentivize miners to add new blocks to the chain.
 In Bitcoin's case, mining rewards are set on a predefined schedule, and once those mining rewards run out, the chain will need to survive on transaction fees alone.

-The purpose of a blockchain is to have a permanent historical record of every transaction that has ever occured on the chain.
+The purpose of a blockchain is to have a permanent historical record of every transaction that has ever occurred on the chain.
 Blockchains are basically ledgers.
 The token aspect is used as an incentive mechanism to secure the chain.

 This is why networks like Lightning and other P2P networks don't need tokens, they don't need to maintain a historical record.
 When we are talking about a system that is supposed to maintain a global financial system, it is important for the maintenance of that system to be incentivized correctly.